Axolotl Tank Setup: Size, Filter, Substrate & Plants

 Lighting

 Axolotls have no eyelids and are sensitive to bright light.
-Keep lighting dim or provide plenty of shaded areas.
+Keep lighting dim or provide plenty of shaded hiding areas.
 If you grow live plants, use a low-intensity LED on a timer (8-10 hours max).
-Many keepers use no artificial lighting at all.
+Many keepers use no artificial lighting at all, and their axolotls thrive.

 Step-by-Step Tank Setup